Skip to main content

 Soft Pretzel Bites

-Pretzels are a known as "America's Favorite".
-Buying processed foods, as many of you know, is not something I do or really allow my family to do.
-I make sure anything that we 'could' buy processed, we can make homemade.
-Honestly pretzels are the most easy dish to make.
-When you use whole some ingredients, organic ingredients, the dish then becomes 'good'.
-Yeah, Yeah, Yeah I know... these are still a side dish that you have once in awhile, maybe for a football party or birthday party but oh boy!
-They are amazing and simple to make up!
-Grab your apron, children, dishes and ingredients and get in the kitchen!
-This fun recipes is sure to knock your socks off and kids love making them!
-Mine kids LOVE being in the kitchen (my little protege).
+Pretzels are the most easy dish to make; these are still a side dish that you have once in awhile, maybe for a football party or birthday party but oh boy!
+They are amazing and simple to make up.
+Grab your apron, children, dishes and ingredients and get in the kitchen.
+This fun recipes is sure to knock your socks off and kids love making them.
+My kids LOVE being in the kitchen cooking along side their mama.
+Esp my little one lately, she has to have her hands in everything I am doing. these are def going to be fun to make with her (she's 5 and I cannot wait to see her shape her own pretzel).

 You Will Need: